Blotch3D/Blotch3D/README.md

 be used as the 3D window, but it probably isn't portable.

 Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.
-You can check the IsDisposed member to see if an object has been disposed.

 See the examples and use IntelliSense for more information.